-After you have uploaded FASTQ files into your project in Cloud Analysis, you are ready to analyze your data.
-A video guide that explains the analysis creation process is included below.
-If you would prefer to utilize a written tutorial, please skip the video and read the instructions that follow.
+After uploading FASTQ files into your project in Cloud Analysis, you are ready to analyze your data.
+A video guide explaining the analysis creation process is included below.
+If you prefer a written tutorial, please skip the video and read the instructions that follow.

 Below is a step-by-step video demonstrating how to create a Cell Ranger analysis on 10x Genomics Cloud Analysis.
 In this example, one sample was processed in one GEM well and on one flow cell, as illustrated below.
 After BCL files are converted to FASTQ files (e.g., with Cell Ranger